Project SAINT

 Project SAINT (an acronym formed from "SAtellite INTerceptor") was a project undertaken by the United States during the Cold War to develop a means of intercepting, inspecting and destroying Soviet spacecraft.
 Many details relating to the project are still classified.
 The order to launch the SAINT could only be given by the NORAD commander-in-chief, and presumably, anyone higher ranked than them.

 Calls for an anti-satellite weapon started days after the launch of Sputnik in 1957, but president Eisenhower was concerned about the militarization of space and limited such work to studies only.
 These early studies suggested using the existing MIDAS and SAMOS airframes armed with a nuclear weapon.
 Over time these plans changed to a dedicated interceptor, SAINT, which used a hit-to-kill profile.
 He faced continued pressure to develop a system, which reached a peak in early 1960 due to repeated US Air Force claims that the Soviets were developing space-based nuclear weapons.

 President Kennedy inherited SAINT, and in keeping with his policy of achieving a technical lead over the Soviets, allowed hardware development to begin.
 By late 1962 the program was already significantly over budget and still far from a testable system.
 By this time it was clear the Soviets were not developing the claimed space-based warheads and the need for such an expensive system to counter non-weapon spacecraft could not be justified.
 As a result of advances in countermeasures on Soviet satellites, alongside the development of cheaper anti-satellite methods, the concept was rendered unsuitable.

 History

 The project was created after the Central Intelligence Agency's 1957 National Intelligence Estimate 11-5-57, named "Soviet Capabilities and Probable Programs in the Guided Missile Field", estimated that the Soviet Union would be capable of having a reconnaissance satellite in space by 1963.
 The United States Air Force issued General Operational Requirement-170 on 19 June 1958 ordering the development of a system that was capable of destroying a satellite.
 Then the United States Air Force and Advanced Research Projects Agency (ARPA) commissioned studies by the Space Technology Laboratories and the Radio Corporation of America.
 The plan for development of the system formulated by the Air Force was shown to the National Security Council on 5 February 1960.
-On 17 March 1961, the Radio Corporation of America received a grant to develop Project SAINT.
+On 17 March 1961, the Radio Corporation of America received a contract to develop Project SAINT.